 Your CPA could review the various entrance options for life care communities and suggest the financially best one for you.
-Also, with knowledge of your finances and current record keeping, the CPA may be able to consolidate your "paperwork" suggesting ways to make the information more readily available and presentable to you and your family.
+Also, with knowledge of your finances and current record keeping, the CPA may be able to consolidate your paperwork and make the information more readily available and presentable to you and your family.
 Many people look upon their CPA as a general financial advisor for life issues.